zenecture/neuroflow/README.md

     SquaredMeanError(X, Y, W) = Σ1/2(Y - net(X, W))²

 Where `W` are the weights, `Y` is the target and `net(X, W)` the prediction.
 The sum `Σ` is taken over all samples and the square `²` gives a convex functional form.
-The XOR-adder is a regression challenge, so the `SquaredMeanError` is the choice.
+We interpret the XOR-adder as a regression challenge, so the `SquaredMeanError` is the choice.
 Alternatively, for 1-of-K classification, we could use the <a href="http://www.znctr.com/blog/digit-recognition#softmax">`Softmax`</a> loss function.

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/derivative.png" width=443 height=320 />